w3f/Grants-Program/applications/signac.md

 ### Nxink

 Nxink is a nx plugin where it creates boilerplates for parity ink! smart contracts.
-It also supports cloud build where developers
+It also supports cloud build where developers can save local computer resources for compiling smart contracts.

 ### Signac